DoTheEvo/ANGRYsearch/README.md

 ### Lite mode vs Full mode

-angrysearch database can be set to two different modes in its config, default being `lite`
+angrysearch can be set to two different modes in its config, default being `lite`
 * **lite mode** shows only name and path
 * **full mode** shows also size and date of the last modification, the drawback is that crawling through drives takes roughly twice as long since every file and directory gets additional stats calls